 For the changes to take place in our hearts, it is essential to respond to what God’s Word is reflecting in our lives.
 We need to do God’s Word, abide in it, obey it, and put it into practice.
 When we don’t respond to God’s Word properly, we deceive ourselves.

 It’s like looking into a mirror but chosing to ignore my dirty reflection.
 Then the mirror has no benefit for me.
 Likewise, if I hear God’s Word but I’m not actively responding to it, I deceive myself into thinking that I’m following God.
 Just hearing God’s Word but not putting it into practice, makes us forget God’s Word easily and puts us into danger of backsliding into our old self, the world, and sins.
 Therefore, God commands us to be doers of His Word.
 We need to memorize His Word, obey it, and apply it to our daily lives.
 When we live out the truth, wisdom, the commandments of His Word, and let the Holy Spirit work in our lives, we will become more and more like Christ and reflect God’s Glory.

 So everytime you pick up your Bible, pray to the Lord that He may show you through the mirror, His Word, what is pleasing to Him and what is out of place and displeasing to Him.
 Then prayerfully respond to it by taking action to change for His glory.
 I pray that you will always be a doer of God’s Word!

 Welcome to our site where we share the Wisdom that comes from Heaven – from God, God’s Word, Love, and Truth in a creative visual way.

-I’m a servant of Jesus Christ sharing God’s Word, Love, and Truth to draw people to Jesus Christ so they can be reconciled with God according to Matthew 28:16–20.
-I’m also a wife, mom, teacher, author, and artist.
+I’m a disciple and servant of Jesus Christ sharing God’s Word, Love, and Truth to draw people to Jesus Christ so they can be reconciled with God according to Matthew 28:16–20.
+I’m also a wife, mom, teacher, author, blogger, and artist.